SJTU-DENG-Lab/LoPA/README.md

 <small style="color: gray;">Figure 3.
 Scaling Curves of LoPA.
-LoPA scales the tokens per forward pass (TPS) for D2F-Dream and D2F-DiffuCoder to up to 10.1 and 8.3 on GSM8k and HumanEval+ respectively, with comparable performance.</small>
+LoPA scales the TPF for D2F-Dream and D2F-DiffuCoder to up to 10.1 and 8.3 on GSM8k and HumanEval+ respectively, with comparable performance.</small>
 </p>

 <p align="center">